LukeSmithxyz/based.cooking/content/chicken-paprikash.md

 ---
-title: “Chicken Paprikash”
+title: "Chicken Paprikash"
-tags: [’stew’, ‘chicken’, ‘hungarian’]
+tags: ['stew', 'chicken', 'hungarian']
 date: 2022-06-18
-author: “hcm444”
+author: hcm444
 ---

 Chicken Paprikash is a delicious meal from Hungary, and I hope you are also Hungary!
 I make it all the time when I have guests.